-The Company believes its present cash resources and the expected proceeds from the B1 Preferred Shares are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of March, 2018.
+The Company believes its present cash resources are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of May, 2018.
 Initiatives to raise additional capital are in progress although there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
 As a result, certain expenditures may have to be delayed until sufficient funding has been raised.
 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms.
 This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.